Telugu language: Phonology

 The Roman transliteration used for transcribing the Telugu script is the National Library at Kolkata romanisation.

 Telugu words generally end in vowels.
-In Old Telugu, this was absolute; in the modern language m, n, y, w may end a word.
-Sanskrit loans have introduced aspirated and murmured consonants as well.
+In Classical Telugu, this was absolute; in the modern language m, n, y, w may end a word.
+Sanskrit loans have introduced aspirated and murmured consonants in the literary register while their occurrence in colloquial dialects remains minimal.

 Telugu does not have contrastive stress, and speakers vary on where they perceive stress.
 Most place it on the penultimate or final syllable, depending on word and vowel length.

 Consonants

 The table below lists the consonant phonemes of Telugu, along with the symbols used in the transliteration of the Telugu script used here (where different from IPA).